 This Act may be cited as the Albany Public Cemeteries Subsidies Act 1952 1.

-2. Interpretation
+2. Terms used

 In this Act, unless the context otherwise requires —

-Albany Public Cemeteries means Reserve 23074, and the lands reserved and proclaimed as a public cemetery pursuant to the provisions of the Albany Cemeteries Act 1923 (Act No. 23 of 1943) and now Reserve 22406;
+Albany Public Cemeteries means Reserve 23074, and the lands reserved and proclaimed as a public cemetery pursuant to the provisions of the Albany Cemeteries Act 1943 (Act No. 23 of 1943) and now Reserve 22406;